keystonejs/keystone/docs/blog/introduction-to-graphql.md

 npm init --yes
 ```

-We're going to use `apollo-server` to generate our API service.
-Run the following command to install `apollo-server`:
+We're going to use `apollo-server` to generate our API service and `http-server` to serve a static front-end.
+Run the following command to install these packages:

 ```
-npm install apollo-server
+npm install apollo-server http-server
 ```

 ### Defining a GraphQL schema